Perspective | Why this Champions League final represents a huge step forward for U.S. men’s soccer

 It’s a considerable step for U.S. soccer, even if Pulisic plays only five minutes and TV cameras never find Steffen on the sideline.

-CBS Sports will carry the match, not on a cable platform but with a national broadcast preceded by a 90-minute pregame show starting at 1:30 p.m.
+CBS will carry the match, not on a cable platform but with a national broadcast preceded by a 90-minute pregame show starting at 1:30 p.m.
 Eastern time.
-The third round of the PGA’s Charles Schwab Challenge will have to wait until 5:30, at the earliest.
+The third round of the PGA Tour’s Charles Schwab Challenge will have to wait until 5:30, at the earliest.

 That was the network’s plan all along, with or without U.S. players.
 Involvement of Americans only broadened the game’s appeal here.

 What is important for U.S. soccer, though, is making this the rule rather than the exception.
-The question on the eve of every Champions League final shouldn’t be whether an Americans is in the match but which ones.
+The question on the eve of every Champions League final shouldn’t be whether an American is in the match but which ones.

 If this breakthrough season across the continent is any indication, regular appearances in the Champions League’s late stages will grow.
 Besides Pulisic and Steffen, U.S. players in top-five European leagues qualified for next season’s tournament from Barcelona (Sergiño Dest), Juventus (Weston McKennie), Borussia Dortmund (Gio Reyna), Lille (Tim Weah), Wolfsburg (John Brooks) and RB Leipzig (Tyler Adams).